Kamatera/opensearch-iac/README.md

 rm -f *temp.pem *csr *ext &&\
 chown opensearch:opensearch ${SERVERNAME}-key.pem ${SERVERNAME}.pem

-# set to the IP of the host
+# set to the IP of the hosts
 echo '
 1.2.3.4 nopensad1
+1.2.3.4 nopens1
+1.2.3.4 nopens2
+1.2.3.4 nopens3
 ' >> /etc/hosts
 ```

+SSH to each of the nopens* servers and modify their opensearch.yml to add the following to `plugins.security.nodes_dn:`:
+`- CN=nopensad1,O=KAMATERA`, then restart opensearch on them

 Start opensearch on the server